-BUS 300 Foundations of Business (3 credit hours).
-This course addresses the foundations of business administration.
+BUS 300 Foundations of Business (3 credit hours) The course is designed to address the foundations of business administration.
 This course is a study of an introduction to the business world.
-Focus is placed on the identification, analysis, and integration of business, procedures, and policies with strategic planning in relation to the environment, organization and the individual.
+Focus is placed on business strategies in the global market, entrepreneurship, human resource and operations management.
+Topics such as management and leadership, entrepreneurship, ethics, social responsibility, diversity in the workforce, business financial and operations management are presented.
+Business theories such as Fayols and Weber principles, scientific management, motivation theories, four functions of management, and leadership styles are highlighted.

-BUS 305 Principles of Accounting (3 credit hours).
-This course introduces the basic concepts and techniques of financial accounting, including financial statement preparation, the accounting system, generally accepted accounting principles, and an introduction to financial statement analysis.
+BUS 305 Principles of Accounting (3 credit hours) This course includes the basic concepts and framework of financial accounting.
+The material focuses on financial statement interpretation, an analysis and application of internal control practices, and working capital management.
+In addition, students will learn to analyze company financial performance.